Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 Please read the description of examples for better understanding the examples!
 ____________________________________________________________________________

-DIGITAL PHANTOM AND K-WAVE
+Simulation of ultrasound data using K-WAVE
 ____________________________________________________________________________
 The pressure field used as the benchmark is simulated using the k-Wave toolbox.  www.k-Wave.org (v.
 1.3.)
 [5].
 The k-Wave toolbox and the functions for an off-grid interpolation is available in this project.
 ..............................................................................
 Notation: It was noticed that correction steps described in [8] must be applied on the k-Wave, either v.
 1.3 or v.
-1.4, for getting accurate signals matching the analytic Greens' formula in homogenous domain.
+1.4, for getting accurate signals matching the analytic Greens' formula in homogenous media (only water).
-Here, instead of applying the required corrections to the k-Wave, the presure time series simulated by the k-Wave are kept uncahnged, and an inverse of the required correction steps was enforced on the emission pulse which is used as the input to the Green's formula in homogeneous and heterogeneous media.
+Here, instead of applying the required corrections to the k-Wave, the pressure time series simulated by the k-Wave are kept uncahnged, and an inverse of the required correction steps was enforced on the emission pulse which is used as the input to the Green's formula in homogeneous and heterogeneous media.
 Taking both approaches are the same, and it will affect only our assumption about the emission pulse. (please contact me if you need more information!)